Leuchtfeuer/mautic-goto-bundle/README.md

 ## Preparations
 * If you have preexisting data: BACKUP now!
 There is curently no migration.

-* Verify existing status, "nothing to update" should show up.
-Clear cache.
+* Verify existing status and clear cache.

       cd [path-to-your-mautic]
       sudo -u www-data php app/console doctrine:schema:update --force